Rei-SwitchBot/faq/en-us/Meter.md

 1. The temperature and humidity data in the Widgets are updated via the Internet.
 If you use SwitchBot Meter devices alone without a SwitchBot Hub device, you can add Widgets, but the data will not be updated when SwitchBot Meter devices are added.

-2. If you use the widget in combination with our Hub series products and turn on the cloud service of the corresponding thermo-hygrometer, the widget data will be updated.
+2. If you use the widget in combination with our Hub series products and turn on the Third-party Service of the corresponding thermo-hygrometer, the widget data will be updated.
 If you'd like to use the Widgets, please remember to purchase our Hub Series products.

 SwitchBot hub Series products: Hub Mini、Ceiling Light、Ceiling Light Pro